getnamingo/registrar/README.md

 While our platform is primarily designed for FOSSBilling, it can be adapted to work with [WHMCS](https://www.whmcs.com/).
 Using Namingo, businesses can streamline domain management operations, enhance efficiency, and reduce costs.

-**📢 Announcement: We're thrilled to report that all the project's features have been implemented.
-However, the platform isn't ready for production use just yet.
-As we continue to refine and expand our services, we aim to provide a seamless experience for our users.
-Your questions or contributions are always welcome.
-Thank you for your continued patience and support.**

 ## Get Involved

 We're on a mission to make **Namingo** the best it can be, and we need your expertise!
 Whether you're adept in development, have a keen eye for design, or simply brim with innovative ideas, your contribution can make a world of difference.